vivaria/edisonrul.ing/docs/source/cards/l/lich-lord-king-of-the-underworld.md

 ### Card Rulings

-●This card's effect will be activated if it is Tributed from the hand for a Ritual Spell Card.
+*   This card's effect will be activated if it is Tributed from the hand for a Ritual Spell Card.
-●See Diabolos, King of the Abyss for Tribute Summon rulings.
+*   See Diabolos, King of the Abyss for Tribute Summon rulings.